The unbounded Kasparov product by a differentiable module: The modular lift

 \section{The modular lift}

-In this section we will consider two Hilbert $C^*$-modules $X$ and $Y$ with the same base $C^*$-algebra $A$.
-We will then fix an unbounded selfadjoint and regular operator $D : \sD(D) \to Y$ on the Hilbert $C^*$-module $Y$ together with a bounded selfadjoint and positive operator $\Ga : Y \to Y$ with dense image.
-Furthermore, we will consider a bounded adjointable operator $\Phi : X \to Y$ such that the adjoint $\Phi^* : Y \to X$ has dense image.
+In this section we consider two Hilbert $C^*$-modules $X$ and $Y$ with the same base $C^*$-algebra $A$.
+We fix an unbounded selfadjoint and regular operator $D : \sD(D) \to Y$ on the Hilbert $C^*$-module $Y$ together with a bounded selfadjoint and positive operator $\Ga : Y \to Y$ with dense image.
+Furthermore, we consider a bounded adjointable operator $\Phi : X \to Y$ such that the adjoint $\Phi^* : Y \to X$ has dense image.

 \emph{The main concern of this section is to ``transport'' the unbounded selfadjoint and regular operator $D : \sD(D) \to Y$ to an unbounded selfadjoint and regular operator $D_\De : \sD(D_\De) \to X$.
 This transportation will happen via the bounded adjointable operator $\Phi : X \to Y$.}